kubernetes-sigs/kustomize/demos/mySql.md

 certain labels so that we can query them by label selector.

-`kustomize` does not have `set label` command to add label, but we can edit `kustomize.yaml` file under `prod` directory and add the production labels under `labelsToAdd` fields as highlighted below.
+`kustomize` does not have `edit set label` command to add a label, but one can always edit `kustomization.yaml` directly:

 <!-- @customizeLabels @test -->
 ```
 sed -i 's/app: helloworld/app: prod/' \
-    $DEMO_HOME/kustomize.yaml
+    $DEMO_HOME/kustomization.yaml
 ```

 At this point, running `kustomize build` will